"Long-Haired Hare" is a 1949 Looney Tunes

 and directed by Chuck Jones

-Bugs is hanging out one day playing the banjo and singing, when his singing bothers Giovanni Jones, a pompous opera singer who is rehearsing his part in The Barber of Seville
+Bugs is hanging out one day playing the banjo and singing "A Rainy Night in Rio," when his singing bothers Giovanni Jones, a pompous opera singer who is rehearsing his part in The Barber of Seville

 - ABC was a bit more lenient with this cartoon.
 While it did cut out the part where Bugs dresses as a teenybopper looking for Giovanni's autograph and uses a dynamite pen to blow him up, the beginning was actually left intact.

-- Cartoon Conductor: As "Leopold!", Bugs has amazing control over the orchestra and Jones — and even the audience!
+- Cartoon Conductor: As "Leopold!"
+(Stokowski), Bugs has amazing control over the orchestra and Jones — and even the audience!
 The picture above is also the picture for the trope page.

 - Disproportionate Retribution: Jones responds with increasing violence every time Bugs obliviously interrupts his rehearsal.
 After these get particularly vindictive, Bugs himself takes very elaborate measures to ruin Jones' performance.